Loading...

 Step 2: Confirm International Creditor Experience

 Ask directly: "How many cases have you handled for creditors based outside the UAE?"
 The dynamics of international debt collection differ from local cases.
-An experienced agency understands power of attorney procedures, international communication protocols, and the cultural nuances of representing foreign companies in the Emirates.

 Step 3: Understand the Fee Structure